 The New Kingdom

-In around 1530 BC Egypt was once again united and the New Kingdom begins.
-The New Kingdom marks perhaps the height of the achievements of the Egyptian civilisation.
+The New Kingdom marks the height of the achievements of the Egyptian civilisation.
 The Old Kingdom may indeed have produced the pyramids, but it is the New Kingdom that produced the greatest number of other monuments – the marvellous temples, a fascinating palace/town, and some wonderful burial places best known from the tomb of Tutankhamen, whose tomb was discovered almost intact and produced a wonderful display of the achievements of the royal craftsmen.

 The New Kingdom marks a great step forward in prosperity.
-Stone quarries were re-opened, gold was imported from Nubia to the south, the mines for Carnelian as well as copper were opened in deserts to the north east and suddenly — let us judge the success of a society by the abundance of its baubles — Egypt becomes rich.
+Stone quarries were re-opened, gold was imported from Nubia to the south, the mines for turquoise, the wonderful blue-green material that makes Egyptian jewellery so distinctive were opened in deserts to the north east and suddenly — let us judge the success of a society by the abundance of its baubles — Egypt becomes rich.
 There was a massive building programme and once again the tombs were adorned with extravagant gold funerary objects.
 A special workman’s village was opened up at Deir el-Medina in the hills behind the Valley of the Kings, where the workmen who built the tombs lived, and who, being literate, left behind numerous writings on pot sherds, mostly bills and other accounting materials that provide a fascinating insight in how the economy actually worked.
-In the Sinai desert to the north, the turquoise mines opened up providing the wonderful blue- green material that makes Egyptian jewellery so distinctive and which adorns the finest treasures of Tutankhamen’s tomb.

 Barry Kemp in his magisterial survey of Ancient Egypt calls this period ‘The mature state’, when society opened up and became more pluralist.
 The state had three great servants: ministers, soldiers and priests.
 And each of these grew into separate institutions; there had always been ministers under the prime minister who was called a Vizier, but these multiplied.
 Soldiers too became more professional: many of the greatest pharaohs were themselves warriors, but others preferred to lead their regiments from behind and allowed their generals to conduct their wars.
 The priesthood too became more distinctive and more powerful.
 The pharaoh of course remained the chief priest, though he was essentially a god, but the temples, though originally founded as mortuary temples became independent organisations with their own sources of funds, often owning extensive tracts of land which enabled them to form a counterbalance, perhaps even a challenge to royal power.
-And there was a certain amount of economic emancipation as revealed in the pot sherds from Deir el-Medina.
+And there was a certain amount of what Barry Kemp calls economic emancipation: the pot sherds from the workmen’s village of Deir el-Medina reveal the stirrings of new economy which went halfway to becoming a market economy and emancipating the workmen from the total control of their rulers.
 Barry Kemp calls this ‘the birth of economic man’: I do not altogether agree with him but we must examine just how far this emancipation went at Deir el-Medina.

 This is the age of the great ancient empires: of the Babylonians, of the Assyrians, and of the Minoans too, but it is Egypt that provides the more coherent story with the greatest number of written sources and the superbly preserved material from the dry desert climate.
 So here in Egypt in the New Kingdom we can best see how these ancient empires really worked.

-The New Kingdom is generally dated around 1550 – 1069 BC and consisted of three dynasties: Dynasty 18, 19 and 20.
-But it falls into three parts: the early part is peopled by some wonderful kings, most of them named either Amenhotep or Thutmose, and also one extraordinary Queen — Hatshepsut – the first great feminist in history.
+The New Kingdom is generally dated around 1550 – 1069 BC and consisted of three dynasties: Dynasties 18, 19 and 20.
+It falls into three parts: the early part is peopled by some wonderful kings, most of them named either Amenhotep or Thutmose, and also one extraordinary Queen — Hatshepsut – the first great female ruler in history.

 Then in the middle comes the extraordinary reign of Akhenaten who tried to change everything.
 He decided that instead of many gods there should be just one god, a belief that endears him to the Christians.
-He changed the capital too and founded a new city at Amana, with new palaces on a new site half way between Thebes in the south and Memphis in the north, uprooting the population from Thebes and transferring them to the new city, 200 miles to the north, halfway between Thebes and Memphis.
-The move was not altogether successful and on his death everyone moved back to Thebes and Amarna was abandoned leaving it as a treasure trove for archaeologists – the Pompeii of Ancient Egypt!
-He changed his name too from Amenhotep IV to Akhenaton, though his name too was abandoned after his death and an attempt was made to remove it from the monuments: fortunately for us not altogether successfully.
+He changed the capital too and founded a new city at Amana, with new palaces on a new site half way between Thebes in the south and Memphis in the north, uprooting the population from Thebes and transferring them to the new city, 200 miles to the north.
+The move was not altogether successful and on his death everyone moved back to Thebes and Amarna was abandoned leaving it as a treasure trove for archaeologists – the Pompeii of Ancient Egypt.
+He changed his name too from Amenhotep IV to Akhenaten, though his name too was abandoned after his death and an attempt was made to remove it from the monuments: fortunately for us not altogether successfully.

 Who was who in the New Kingdom